 In the opening pages of the novel, we encounter the medium of exposition or "summary" (Brooks and Warren, 1959 684).
-Much of the novel's action, and background information about characters and events existing before the story time begins are summarized in short, simple and darting sentences which are compared to the placards held up at the beginning of each scene in Brecht's plays (Gross, 1980 79).
+Much of the novel's action and background information about characters and events existing before the story time begins are summarized in short, simple, darting and fragmented sentences that are comparable to the placards held up at the beginning of each scene in Brecht's plays (Gross, 1980 79).
 As an example, consider the following exert: